Pityopsis graminifolia: Sexual reproduction

-P. graminifolia, a part of the Asteracea family which includes sunflowers, asters, daisies, and marigolds, has ray and disk florets in each flower head.
+Pityopsis graminifolia, a part of the Asteracea family which includes sunflowers, asters, daisies, and marigolds, has ray and disk florets in each flower head.
 The disk florets are perfect and the ray florets are pistillate.
 The disk flowers are protandrous, meaning that the florets release pollen before the female reproductive parts become receptive.
-This dichogamy, in addition to self-incompatibility strategies, make it difficult for P. graminifolia to self-pollinate, except through geitonogamy.
+This dichogamy, in addition to self-incompatibility strategies, make it difficult for Pityopsis graminifolia to self-pollinate, except through geitonogamy.
 On each capitulate flower there are on average 20-70 florets, with 10-16 ray florets and 30-40 disk florets.
 Flowering times vary greatly based on subspecies and location, but the plant often flowers between late summer to early winter.
-P. graminifolia is pollinated by bumblebees and lepidopterans.
-P. graminifolia produces wind-dispersed achenes fruit that are fusiform with translucent, thin ridges running along the sides of the fruit.
+Pityopsis graminifolia is pollinated by bumblebees and lepidopterans.
+Pityopsis graminifolia produces wind-dispersed achenes fruit that are fusiform with translucent, thin ridges running along the sides of the fruit.

 Cloning

-Although P. graminifolia is capable of sexual reproduction through outcrossing, much of its population upkeep comes through cloning through rhizomes to create individual ramet plants.
+Although Pityopsis graminifolia is capable of sexual reproduction through outcrossing, much of its population upkeep comes through cloning through rhizomes to create individual ramet plants.
 The rhizomes run underneath the soil, with new plants branching off at axillary buds to grow above the surface to form new plants.
 In fact, Hartnett (1987) documented that an experimental study site population was entirely maintained through cloning over a two year period.
 During that time, no seedlings were successfully established.

 Fire-enhanced flowering

 Pityopsis graminifolia’s reproduction is oftentimes closely linked to growing-season fires, especially in longleaf pine forests.
 These fires are often the result of lightning strikes.
-P. graminifolia has the ability to survive forest fires because their apical shoots lie 2–3 cm below the soil, which provides a protective layer against the fire’s heat.
-In addition to a protective soil layer, Diaz-Toribio (2021) discusses how nonstructural carbohydrate stores in plants, which P. graminifolia has a large concentration of in comparison to other species in longleaf pine forests, promote resprouting after a fire.
+Pityopsis graminifolia has the ability to survive forest fires because their apical shoots lie 2–3 cm below the soil, which provides a protective layer against the fire’s heat.
+In addition to a protective soil layer, Diaz-Toribio (2021) discusses how nonstructural carbohydrate stores in plants, which Pityopsis graminifolia has a large concentration of in comparison to other species in longleaf pine forests, promote resprouting after a fire.
 Because this plant can survive fires, its fire-enhanced floral induction is an adaptive trait to help it better compete against other species.
 Normal seedlings do not compete well against adult plants and have a successful establishment rate of 1-3%.
-By waiting until immediately following a fire, P. graminifolia can capitalize on the lack of underbrush and the increase in sunlight from canopy removal to release seeds that have a higher chance of survival.
+By waiting until immediately following a fire, Pityopsis graminifolia can capitalize on the lack of underbrush and the increase in sunlight from canopy removal to release seeds that have a higher chance of survival.
 This decreases the energy cost of reproduction when seedling mortality would be high.